- Travel and Places»

 Of course, if you do visit Manchester then a visit wouldn't be complete without a visit to a football match.
 Manchester has 2 Premier League clubs that split the city's fanbase in 2.
 You're either a red or you're a blue.
 Manchester United are the reds and Manchester City are the blues.
 The rivalry has hotted up in recent years following the acquisition of Manchester City by the Abu Dhabi United Group who have invested billions of dollars to make City a global force.

-5. Llangollen, Wales
+5. Visit Llangollen in Wales

 I could go on all day about the natural beauty of Wales.
 It has some of the finest rural landscapes and some of the best walking and hiking in the whole of the UK.
 One of my favourite areas, however, is Llangollen in North Wales.
 This little town is spectacular in its charm and sophistication.
 Whilst there be sure to hop on to one of the horse drawn canal barges or take a ride on the highest active aqueduct in the world, designed and built by the world famous engineer, Thomas Telford.